dojo/widgets/src/tabcontroller/README.md

 ## Theming

-The following CSS classes are used to style the `TabPane` widget and should be provided by custom themes:
+The following CSS classes are used to style the `TabController` widget and should be provided by custom themes:

 - `activeTabButton`: Applied to the button associated with the currently-active tab
 - `alignBottom`: Applied to the top-level wrapper node when buttons are positioned under content